 Seafaring village of Luanco

-Feeling comfortable here is very easy, so Luanco's magic is an open secret.
-From…
+Feeling at ease here is very easy, so Luanco's magic is an open secret.
+Since the ... century ...

 For much of its history, Candás was the port that marked the price of fish in Asturias thanks to its great canning development.
 Walking through Candás is a very rewarding experience.
 We can start from the port itself and its promenade, which together with the nearby urban beach of La Palmera is one of the busiest areas, where catering establishments and restaurants abound.
 The streets of Candás also exude an air of preserves and crafts, with shops specializing in exclusive pieces and Asturian products everywhere, especially one-of-a-kind tins of preserves.